Guidance and application form to apply for a Marketing Authorisation (MA) to place a veterinary medicine on the market, or to expire an MA.

 If the outcome is to approve an application, you will be sent authorisation documentation at the end of the application procedure.

 See the SPC and Product Literature guidance page for more details.

 The following provides information on the timescales used for applications dealt with on a national basis.
-The timescales for variations dealt with on a mutual recognition basis are outlined in the relevant Best Practice Guides.

 |Validation||Validated within 10 days of receipt.
 NB.
 21 days for Limited MAs|